Ayushsaxen/Ayushsaxen/README.md

 <p align="center"><strong>Coding is an open book test, so don't remember anything from scratch.</strong></p>

 - 🔭 I’m currently working on **MERN Stack and Shopify Projects**.
-- 🌱 Exploring advanced **JavaScript Frameworks**, **Shopify Liquid**, and **Python**.
+- 🌱 Exploring advanced **JavaScript Frameworks** and **Python**.
 - 💬 Ask me about **MERN Stack, Shopify Theme Development**, and **RESTful APIs**.
 - 📫 How to reach me: **ayushsaxena707@gmail.com**
 - ⚡ In my free time, I explore new Technologies, love to travel and write poetry.

 <p align="left">
- In English People say there's no one like you, but I say if the full world is a flower, then you are my sunflower forever for me, till the end of my life.
+ In English People say there's no one like you, but I say if the full world is a flower, then you are my sunflower forever for me, till the end of my life. &#10084;
 </p>

 <h3 align="left">Connect with me:</h3>